A two-wheeler with a four-wheeler feel

 Road 35 (formerly F35)

-Landmannalaugar via F208 from the northwest
+Landmannalaugar via F208 from the north-west

 Aldeyjarfoss